Summary of our terms & conditions

 Conditions of carriage, baggage allowances & personal data

 Carriage and other services provided by the carrier are subject to conditions of carriage, which are hereby incorporated by reference.
 These conditions may be obtained from the issuing carrier.
 For the complete text of all provisions applicable, we refer to the SAS general conditions of carriage for passengers & baggage on www.flysas.com.
 For the relevant rules regarding baggage allowances, we refer to the SAS baggage allowances on www.flysas.com.
-Personal data which has been provided to us in connection with your travel may be passed to government authorities for border control and aviation security purposes.

 Notice of overbooking of flights

 Airline flights may be overbooked, and there is a slight chance that a seat will not be available on a flight for which a person has a confirmed reservation.
 If the flight is overbooked, no one will be denied a seat until airline personnel first ask for volunteers willing to give up their reservation in exchange for a payment of the airline's choosing.
 If there are not enough volunteers, the airline will deny boarding to other persons in accordance with its particular boarding priority.